-On March 12, 1996, Liggett, together with the Company, entered into an agreement to settle the CASTANO class action tobacco litigation, and on March 15, 1996, Liggett, together with the Company, entered into an agreement with the Attorneys General of West Virginia, Florida, Mississippi, Massachusetts and Louisiana to settle certain actions brought against Liggett and the Company by such states.
+On March 12, 1996, Liggett, together with the Company, entered into an agreement to settle the CASTANO class action tobacco litigation (which is no longer in effect due to the recent settlements discussed below), and on March 15, 1996, Liggett, together with the Company, entered into an agreement with the Attorneys General of West Virginia, Florida, Mississippi, Massachusetts and Louisiana to settle certain actions brought against Liggett and the Company by such states.
 On March 20, 1997, Liggett, together with the Company, entered into comprehensive settlements with each of the remaining 17 states which have filed Medicaid actions and with a nationwide class of individuals and entities that allege smoking-related claims.
 See the discussion of the settlements in Note 16 to the Company's Consolidated Financial Statements.